-Both pups were brought in to Blue Reef from beaches in the North East and were suffering from injuries to their face.
+Both pups were brought in from beaches in the North East and were suffering from injuries to their face.

-After a few months of treatment and plenty of fish, both seals were well enough to be released back into the sea.
+Following months of treatment and plenty of fish, both seals were released back into the sea following their rescue.

-On Monday (9th October) the team took the seals up the coast to Seaton Sluice to re-introduce the pair into the wild.
+On Monday (9th October) the team took the seals to Seaton Sluice to re-introduce the pair into the wild.
 Both seals happily went back into the sea with aplomb.
-The team were happy to see them go and were delighted with how well they took to being back in the sea.
+The team were happy to see them go and were delighted with how they adapted to returning to the sea.

 Terry McKeone, Displays Supervisor at Blue Reef Tynemouth said “We have had these two with us for a while now, so it is great to finally see them well enough to be released back into the wild.”

 “We hope seeing this makes members of the public aware of our amazing local wildlife and how we have an impact on our environment.”

 Tynemouth’s Blue Reef Aquarium in partnership with the animal charity Pawz For Thought, BDMLR and the RSPCA have been rescuing and rehabilitating seals for over 10 years, during this period, over 200 Seals have been rescued.

 Blue Reef Aquarium In the Media

 This adorable pair have attracted a lot of attention from the media.
 Take a look at some of the highlights of their moment in the spotlight!

 Our team spoke to the hosts of BBC Newcastle’s Breakfast Show to tell them all about the two seals and our plans for releasing them.